Italian Biscuit Flat Bread is made with canned biscuit dough, Italian spices, garlic and Parmesan cheese. It’s an EASY

 If you’re looking for something besides a dinner roll or garlic bread to serve with a meal, I hope you will give these a try.
-The filling is mixed, spread on the biscuit dough rounds, and then baked until the cheese on top is bubbly.
+The filling is mixed, spread on the flattened biscuit dough rounds, and then baked until the cheese on top is bubbly.
 That’s it, so you can see just how easy it is to make!

-I usually have most of the simple ingredients in our pantry, so I only need to buy a can of refrigerated biscuits when I decide to make the Italian biscuit flat bread.
+I usually have most of the simple ingredients in our pantry, so I only need to buy a can of refrigerated biscuits when I make Italian biscuit flat bread.
 It is a quick, economical, delicious and “easy to make” recipe… I hope you will enjoy this bread like we do!